 Great.
 Now what?
 I unlocked the door and slowly opened the door.
 There was no expression on his face as he held out a brown manila envelope.
 I looked at it, then at him; then back down at the envelope, then up at him again.
 To anyone passing by, it must have looked as if I were nodding like a chicken.

 “What’s this?”
-I asked, nervously remembering what happened the last time I asked (what I erroneously thought was) an innocuous question; which was less than 24 hours ago in fact.
+I asked, nervously remembering what happened the last time I (erroneously thought) was an innocuous question; which was less than 24 hours ago in fact.
 He spoke just three words:

 “Don’t be late!”